-Taos Pueblo is by far the most unique World Heritage site I’ve ever visited and perhaps the most unique in the world.
-Unlike most cultural attractions it is not an historical ruin; it is a living community.
+Taos Pueblo is by far one of the most unique World Heritage sites I’ve ever visited and perhaps the most unique in the world.
+Unlike most cultural attractions it is not a historical ruin; it is a living community.
 The people who live in the pueblos forgo plumbing and electricity and cook in traditional mud ovens.
-The adobe is resurfaced every year to combat damage done by the elements.
+The adobe is resurfaced every year to combat the damage done by the elements.

 Pueblo de Taos, also known as Taos Pueblo, is a unit of the US National Register of Historic Places and the UNESCO World Heritage Sites.
 It also belongs to the New Mexico Register of Cultural Properties.
 In 1992, it was designated as a cultural site by UNESCO.